pellcorp/creality-wiki/docs/btteddy.md

-## Eddy NG

-I strongly recommend you try the Eddy NG instead of this implementation, it has TAP functionality like Cartographer and Beacon.

 ## Where can I get help?

 Come on over to the pellcorp discord server, the `#simple-af-btteddy` channel has been setup for anyone wanting support for btt eddy.